Aeronavics/coax-testrig/README.md

   - Setup and Use

 ## Data Collection
 All code for the data collection is found in the 'Test Rig Program' folder.
-Ensure you name the files of the same test the same as each other (with differing numbers).
+Ensure you name the files of the same test the same as each other (with differing test numbers).
 Example:
 ```
 Pitch2-18-160-6-15-220-5-#1.csv
 Pitch2-18-160-6-15-220-5-#2.csv